 Also, issues like poverty, employment, climate change and conflict – issues that affect us all and issues that will continue to affect many generations to come – are discussed at international meetings and events.
 Young people should have a voice in these discussions too.

 The Young Ambassadors are a team of 7 young people (aged 18-25) from across the United Kingdom with diverse backgrounds and experiences.
+Lucy, Bronagh and Sussie are responsible for the Structured Dialogue, Ewan and Lucia are responsible for the European Youth Forum while Thrinayani and Namir are responsible for the Commonwealth Youth Forum.
 They reach out to their communities and networks to listen to the concerns and views of young people which they take to international forums and meetings to ensure they are heard at the highest level.
 They receive training and support to develop their skills and knowledge to do this effectively.

 The UK Young Ambassadors are part of a growing network determined to bring about positive change for young people.